Chevaan Daniel: Humanitarian work

 Chevaan spearheads Gammadda, a concept by R. Rajamahendran and perhaps Sri Lanka's largest rural development movement.

 Daniel represented the Capital Maharaja Organization, at the World Humanitarian Summit (WHS) – Regional Consultation, which was held in Dushanbe, the capital of Tajikistan, in July 2015.
 Subsequently he was invited by the United Nations for Global Consultation on Humanitarian Efforts which was held in Geneva, Switzerland, in October 2015.
 Daniel was the Master of Ceremony for the duration of the WHS Global Consultation.
 Daniel delivered an official statement at the United Nations World Humanitarian Summit in Istanbul, Turkey in May 2016.

 Education

-With a degree in economics and a master's degree in political science, he was selected as a Hubert H. Humphrey Fellow in 2010, a part of the Fulbright Programme administered by the US State Department.
+With a Degree in Economics and a Master's in Political Philosophy, he was selected as a Hubert H. Humphrey Fellow in 2010, a part of the Fulbright Programme administered by the US State Department.
 He was admitted to the Walter Cronkite School of Journalism and Mass Communication at Arizona State University, where he specialized in digital media under Dr. Bill Silcock.
-While living in the US, he also worked for NBC and MSNBC in New York City in 2010 and 2011.
+While living in the US, he also worked for NBC and MSNBC in New York City.